KhronosGroup/glTF-Sample-Viewer/API.md

 <a name="UserCamera+pan"></a>

 ### userCamera.pan(x, y)
-Pan the user camera
+Pan the user camera.
-x and y are added to the position
+The axes are inverted: e.g. if y is positive the camera will move down.

 **Kind**: instance method of [<code>UserCamera</code>](#UserCamera)